New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-This behavior is similar to what one would expect from a scattered light echo: as in the case of an IR echo, when successive paraboloids sweep out to progressively larger radii, dust in the circumstellar (or in some cases the interstellar) environment can scatter that light toward the observer, creating a plateau in the optical light curve of the SN.
+This behavior is similar to what one would expect from a scattered-light echo: as in the case of an IR echo, when successive paraboloids sweep out to progressively larger radii, dust in the circumstellar (or in some cases the interstellar) environment can scatter that light toward the observer, creating a plateau in the optical light curve of the SN.
 At the same time, scattering preferentially selects shorter wavelengths, which results in a spectrum that is bluer than that of the SN at peak.
-This is the precise behavior observed for the Type Ia SNe 1991T \citep{schmidt94}, 1998bu \citep{cappellaro2001}, and 2006X \citep{wang2008} which both showed significant departures from the expected decline rate of Type a SNe.
-Spectra taken roughly two years after maximum, for SNe 1991T and 1998bu, and $\sim$10 months after maximum for SN 2006X, show emission features similar to those seen in the spectra near peak superposed on top of a blue continuum for both these SNe.
-Light echoes have also been observed around a number of core-collapse SNe, e.g. SN 2003gd \citep{sugerman2005, vandyk2006} and SN 1993J \citep{sugerman+crotts2002}, though we note that late-time spectra of the light echoes do not exist in these cases.
+This is the precise behavior observed for the Type Ia SNe 1991T \citep{schmidt94}, 1998bu \citep{cappellaro2001}, and 2006X \citep{wang2008}, which all showed significant departures from the expected decline rate of SNe~Ia.
+Spectra taken roughly two years after maximum, for SNe 1991T and 1998bu, and $\sim$10 months after maximum for SN 2006X, show emission features similar to those seen in the spectra near peak superposed on top of a blue continuum for these SNe.
+Light echoes have also been observed around a number of core-collapse SNe, such as SN 2003gd \citep{sugerman2005, vandyk2006}, SN 1993J \citep{sugerman+crotts2002}, and SN~1987A (see \citealt{sugerman87A-05}, and references therein).

-In Figure~\ref{late-sed} we show the late-time SED of \sn, including our NIR detections on day 469 and 736 and the optical detections from day 825.
-The solid blue line represents a single-component blackbody at $T = 12,000$ K, roughly the peak temperature of \sn\ \citep{smith09-2006gy}, normalized to our $F814W$ detection.
+In Figure~\ref{late-sed} we show the late-time SED of \sn, including our NIR detections on days 461 and 723 and the optical detections from day 810.
+The solid blue line represents a single-component blackbody at $T = 12,000$ K, roughly the peak temperature of \sn\ \citep{smith10-2006gy}, normalized to our $F814W$ detection.
 The SED clearly shows that the late-time emission is significantly bluer than a blackbody spectrum.
 We note that the early-time spectra of \sn\ show considerable line blanketing blueward of $\sim$4000 \AA, such that the emission decreases blueward of our $F450W$ detection.
 The NIR emission rapidly rises toward the IR, suggesting that there is considerable IR emission to which our NIR measurements are not sensitive.

-Figure~\ref{reflect-spec} illustrates the observed {\it HST} photometry along with the spectrum of \sn\ obtained near peak \citep{smith09-2006gy}.
-Note that no correction for reddening has been made.
-The photometry shows excellent agreement with a $\lambda^{-\alpha}$ scattering law, where $\alpha = 1.2 \pm 0.15$.
-The lack of an actual reflection spectrum precludes a more detailed model of the scattering dust at this time.
-Given that the other typical scenarios for a large late-time luminosity from a SN, $^{56}$Co decay and extended CSM interaction, have been ruled out, we conclude that the late-time {\it HST} detection is a scattered light echo.